-Sign authorization to share information: Once your child turns 18, he or she is an adult in the eyes of the legal and healthcare system, which means he’ll have to handle his healthcare information.
+Sign authorization to share information: Once your teen turns 18, he is an adult in the eyes of the legal and healthcare systems, which means he’ll have to handle his healthcare information.
 He’ll need to sign an authorization to share information, which enables The Youth Clinic to share healthcare records with parents or other trusted individuals.
-Colleges require similar forms to share sensitive information about grades, billing and healthcare centers with parents, as 18-year-olds are protected by privacy laws.
+Colleges require similar forms to share sensitive information about grades, billing, and healthcare centers with parents, as 18-year-olds are protected by privacy laws.

-Make sure teens leave home with a clean bill of health.
-Schedule a checkup before she leaves for college.
-If your child is entering the workforce, encourage him to find a family practice provider who treats adults.
+Make sure your teen leaves home with a clean bill of health.
+Schedule a checkup before he leaves for college.
+If your teen is entering the workforce, encourage him to find a family practice provider who treats adults.

 Many students starting college may need a tuberculosis test.
 Check your student’s college requirements to determine if this is necessary.
 Additionally, some college athletes may need a sickle cell test prior to participating in collegiate sports.
 Make sure to check your student’s collegiate requirements before school begins.

-Ensure your teen’s immunizations are up to date – they’ll need to be before they’re admitted in most colleges – and that all prescriptions are current.
-If your child is leaving for college, determine which pharmacy will fill prescriptions.
+Ensure your teen’s immunizations are up to date.
+Verify that all prescriptions are current.
+If your teen is leaving for college, determine which pharmacy will fill prescriptions.

 Determine insurance coverage

 Many students remain on their parents’ health insurance while they’re at college, but some opt for student health insurance offered by their school.
-Develop a plan to keep your child continuously covered as they go to college.
+Develop a plan to keep your teen continuously covered as he goes to college.

 Most campuses offer a student health center that provides basic healthcare.
-Make sure your student knows where it is and how to get hold of it before they’re sick and need treatment.
+Make sure your student knows where it is and how to access care before he is sick and needs treatment.